Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Results

 \subsection{Elevation Analysis}

 The centroids of archaeological locations within Cluster 15 span elevations ranging from 819 to 1570 m, with a mean elevation of 1113 m.
-The violin plots in Figure \ref{fig:footprint_and_palms}C show that palm trees located within a 1 km radius of archaeological sites in Cluster 15 tend to occur at lower elevations compared to those outside this buffer zone but within Cluster 15.
-Furthermore, both elevation distributions---palms near archaeological sites and those outside the buffer in Cluster 15---show more frequently values at lower than those of other palm clusters without archaeological overlap.
+Figure \ref{fig:footprint_and_palms}C shows that palm trees located within a 1 km radius of archaeological sites in Cluster 15 tend to occur at lower elevations compared to those outside this buffer zone but within Cluster 15.
+Furthermore, both elevation distributions---palms near archaeological sites and those outside the buffer zone in Cluster 15---show more frequently values at lower elevations than those of other palm clusters without archaeological overlap.
 In addition, all median elevation values of clustered palms that overlap with archaeological sites are below the GBIF baseline median.
 In contrast, only the clusters of palms without archaeological overlap exhibit median elevation values higher than that of the GBIF baseline.
-All elevation distributions of the detected palm subsets fall within the range of the Global Biodiversity Information Facility (GBIF) baseline, suggesting that the palm detection is consistent capturing the overall variability of palm distribution.
+Although all detected palm subsets fall within the GBIF elevation envelope---indicating that site-associated palms do not occupy environmentally novel ranges---there are differences in distributional patterns within this shared range.
+The contrast in the distribution shapes (Figure \ref{fig:footprint_and_palms}C) reveals that archaeological site-associated palms tend to occur at lower elevations compared to palms without archaeological association.
+Our interpretation therefore emphasizes within-range distributional shifts rather than categorical range separation as a possible signal of archaeological association.